idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - I hate the term "bring solutions not probems", it encourages people to freeze.
 Instead - "bring ideas, even terrible ones, with your problems", caring and lead time to fix is most important
 - Never be blocked
 - Imagine Executed Sustainably

+### How do you help a team gel

+- Team lunches
+- Moral Events
+- Help people see each other as 3 dimensional humans - talk about personal stuff.
+- Encourage peopel to think of the team as an entity, and how to improve the team, not themselves.
+- Encourage people to vocalize their appreciation publicly
+- Encourage people to ask for help, and get help
+- Remind people it's intimidating to ask for help, and they can take a stand to make it happen.
+- Have the team focus on succcess of the team, ahead of personal success.
+- Encourage people to improve the team at every opportunity.

+### What order would you intoduce culture

+When I joined FB we were full remote, and started with only 1 30 min team meeting every 2 weeks.
+Here's what I worked with the team to esablish

+- 1 x week team meeting w/demos
+- 1 x week team meeting
+  - replaces 1x week demo and team meeting:
+- 2 x week stand up
+- 1 x week tech talk/deep dive
+  - deep dive sessions, guest speakers, TIL sesions
+- 1 x 2 week demos
+- 1 x 2 week retro
+- 3 x week lunch

 ### How do you make a good culture?